Linux xargs Command: Syntax, Options, Examples

 find [location] -name "[search-term]" -type f | xargs [command]

-The example above demonstrates using the find command to find all files with the .sh extension.
-The list of files is then piped to xargs, which uses the rm command to delete them.
+For instance, the following example demonstrates using the find command to find all files with the .sh extension.
+The list of files is then piped to xargs, which uses the ls command to display them:

-However, xargs does not automatically include files which contain blank spaces in their names.
-To include those files too, use the -print0 option for find, and the -0 option for xargs:
+However, xargs does not automatically include files that contain blank spaces in their names.
+To include those files, too, use the -print0 option for find and the -0 option for xargs:

 find [location] -name "[search-term]" -type f -print0 | xargs -0 [command]